 Many photography skills will need to come together at the same time, so take a look at our birds in flight section and you'll soon have some great images of them framed and hanging on your wall.

-In summary - "Take Only Photographs ...
+"Take Only Photographs ...
 Leave Only Footprints".

 Did you enjoy this page about bird photography?
 Then check out the following related articles: